how-to-read-statement-cashflow

 Cash generated from operating activities shows how much cash the business earns (or loses) from its core operations.
 This figure does not consider one-off items such as the sale of machinery or raising money through debt.

 Net cash flow from operating activities is one of the key figures to address in the cash flow statement.
 Why?
 Because it is the cash profit from operations.
 To judge the quality of your company’s profit, compare the cash generated from operations to the profit from operations in the income statement.
-The lesser the difference between these two, the better is the quality of profit.
+The lesser the difference between these two, the better the quality of profit.

 Examining the Movements in Working Capital